Harry908/JobWise/docs/software-requirements-specification.md

 - The system SHALL provide visual-enhanced template (modern design)
 - The system SHALL support one-page and two-page length options
 - The system SHALL maintain consistent formatting across templates

+**FR-3.3.7**: Cover Letter Generation
+- The system SHALL generate a tailored cover letter tied to a specific job using analyzed job requirements and the master profile.
+- The cover letter SHALL include an introduction, 2–3 body paragraphs, and a closing with a professional tone.

+**FR-3.3.8**: Generation Progress & Status
+- The system SHALL expose generation progress at the stage level (analysis, scoring, drafting, validation, export).
+- The system SHALL update and surface statuses including: pending, generating, generated, needs review, failed.

+**FR-3.3.9**: Factuality Validation & Controlled Regeneration
+- The system SHALL validate that generated content is traceable to the master profile and SHALL not fabricate information.
+- On validation failure, the system SHALL perform at most one stricter regeneration; if still failing, mark the document "Needs Review" with guidance.

+**FR-3.3.10**: ATS Keyword Coverage Threshold
+- The system SHALL ensure that at least 90% of required ATS keywords from the job analysis appear naturally in the generated resume content without keyword stuffing.

 ### 3.4 Document Management